 Taj Lands End, Mumbai

-GTR, the global financial services information provider, were delighted to return to Mumbai for the India Trade & Export Finance Conference 2015, which took place at the Taj Land’s End Hotel on February 12.
+Global Trade Review (GTR), the leading publication for the trade, commodity and export finance community, was delighted to return to Mumbai to host the India Trade & Export Finance Conference 2016, which took place at the Taj Lands End on February 2.

-This one-day conference attracted over 200 business leaders and provided extensive networking opportunities for domestic and international financial institutions; local SME and global corporates; lawyers; policy makers, and specialist trade finance risk analysts.
+Marking its 13th year, the conference attracted 219 business leaders and provide extensive networking opportunities for domestic, regional and international financial institutions, global corporates and SMEs, policy makers and specialist trade finance experts.

-With so many high-level delegates in attendance, networking was a key feature throughout the day.
-With a specific networking lunch, an evening drinks reception and numerous breaks, there was ample opportunity for anyone serious about doing business in India to create new business contacts and build relationships with the market’s main players.
+With so many high-level delegates in attendance, networking formed a key feature throughout.
+With a networking lunch, an evening drinks reception and specific networking platforms, there was ample opportunity for anyone serious about doing business in the region to create new business contacts and build relationships with the market’s main players.

 This privacy statement does not cover the activities of third parties, and you should consult those third-party sites’ privacy policies for information on how your data is used by them.